smccloud/Home-Assistant/README.md

 # Welcome
 Welcome to the config repo for my Home Assistant install.
 I may not have as complex of a setup as others, but it does what my wife and I need.
-I am running on an older HP Core 2 Duo system with 8GB of RAM, 80GB boot drive, and a 500GB RAID 1 array for most data.
-Thanks to dale3h I still have a Hass.IO install.
+I am running on an unRAID install.
+It is currently an Intel Core i7-4770 with 24GB of RAM, a 16GB boot USB drive, multiple storage drives and a SPC 512GB SSD for cache & docker images.
+MQTT, Cloud9 IDE & a linuxserver.io Letsencrypt (reverse proxy for HTTPS) image run in Docker.
+I am using Nekmo/amazon-dash in a VM as it was not stable as a Docker container.
+The same VM also runs Openeats using Docker Compose.
 I do not use the Meraki device tracker even though I have a Meraki setup at home, just doesn't work well.
 I use the NMAP device tracker and it works great.

 # Automations
 All my automations live in the automations folder and I attempt to name them based on when they fire &/or what they do.